Debunking Paul’s Thorn

 Argument no. 4

 In v.7 of 2 Corinthians 12, Paul says that the messenger of Satan was sent “lest he would be exalted above measure by the abundance of revelations.”
-Usually this portion is understood in the following way: that God sent a messenger of Satan to Paul to keep him humble, and keep him from getting into pride.
-However, the passage doesn’t say God sent the messenger of Satan on Paul, because God is never tempted to do evil.
-Instead it says that a thorn in the flesh was given to him, a messenger of Satan.
+Usually, this portion is understood in the following way: that God sent a messenger of Satan to Paul to keep him humble and keep him from getting into pride.
+However, the passage doesn’t say God was the One who sent the messenger of Satan on Paul, because God is never tempted to do evil (James 1:13).
+Instead, it says that a thorn in the flesh was given to him, a messenger of Satan.
 The thorn was given to Paul by Satan himself, not by God.
-Now, would Satan send a messenger (a demon) to Paul to keep him from getting proud??
-Come one, that is Satan’s favorite sin.
+Now, would Satan send a messenger (a demon) to Paul to keep him from getting proud?
+Pride is Satan’s favorite sin.
 That indicates to us that the phrase “lest I be exalted above measure” means something else other than pride.
 “Be exalted” is a passive verb in Greek.
 It means that Paul wasn’t exalting himself, but that someone or something was exalting him, propelling him.
 Paul was referring to something else.
-When you receive a lot of revelation into God’s things, you begin moving more and more into supernatural, you start leaving in a different plane of life, victorious all the time, helping people, doing a lot of damage to the kingdom of darkness.
-Satan tried to slow Paul down from being propelled to a higher plane of life, because of the revelations.
+When you receive a lot of revelation into God’s things, you begin moving more and more into the supernatural, you start living in a different plane of life, victorious all the time, helping people, doing a lot of damage to the kingdom of darkness.
+Satan tried to slow Paul down from being propelled to a higher supernatural plane of life, because of the revelations.
 He was trying to minimize the damage in his own kingdom.
 The more Paul knew, the more blessings he had, but they also came with more persecution which he was able to handle.
-God allowed these persecutions because they would come through people with free wills, whom God loved.
+God allowed these persecutions because they were coming through people with free wills, whom God loved.

 Mark 10:29-30 (NASB)